flutterwtf/mcp_flutter/mcp_server_dart/README.md

-  --dart-vm-port                Port for Dart VM connection (default: 8181) --resources                   Enable resources support (default: true) --images                      Enable images support (default: true) --dumps                       Enable dumps support (default: false) --await-dnd                    Wait until DND connection is established (default: false).
+  --dart-vm-port                Port for Dart VM connection (default: 8181) --resources                   Enable resources support (default: true) --images                      Enable images support (default: true) --save-images-to-files        Save captured images as files in temporal folder instead of returning base64 data (default: false)
+  --dumps                       Enable dumps support (default: false) --await-dnd                   Wait until DND connection is established (default: false).
 Do not use with Windsurf.
 Workaround for MCP Clients which don't support tools updates.
 Important: some clients doesn't support it.
 Use with caution. (disable for Windsurf, works with Cursor)
   --log-level                   Logging level (default: critical) --environment                 Environment (default: production) -h, --help                    Show usage text
 ```

+#### Image File Saving Mode

+When `--save-images-to-files` is enabled, the server will:

+- Save all captured screenshots as PNG files in a `.mcp_screenshots` folder in the current working directory
+- Return file URLs (`file://`) instead of base64 encoded image data
+- Automatically clean up screenshots older than 24 hours
+- Use timestamped filenames like `screenshot-2025-01-27T10-30-15.123Z.png`

+This mode is useful when:

+- Working with AI tools that prefer file references over base64 data
+- Needing to persist screenshots for later analysis
+- Reducing memory usage by avoiding large base64 strings in responses

 ### Basic Usage